gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 moderately strong with some curvature and increasing variability as the diameter increases.
 There do not appear to be groups in the data set but since this contains four different types of trees, we would want to revisit this plot by type of tree.
 To assist in the linearity assessment, we also add the ``geom_smooth`` to the plot with an option of ``method = "lm"``, which provides a straight line to best describe the relationship (more on that line in the coming sections and chapters).
-The bands around the line are based on the 95% confidence intervals we can generate for any x-value and relate to pinning down the true mean value of the y-variable at that value of the x-variable - but only apply if the linear relationship is a good description of the relationship between the variables (which it is not here!). \index{\textt{geom_smooth()}}
+The bands around the line are based on the 95% confidence intervals we can generate for any x-value and relate to pinning down the true mean value of the y-variable at that value of the x-variable -- but only apply if the linear relationship is a good description of the relationship between the variables (which it is not here!). \index{\texttt{geom\_smooth()}}

 (ref:fig6-11) Scatterplot of tree heights (m) vs tree diameters (cm) with estimated straight line relationship (blue line) and 95% confidence interval (grey band).